Etyre/Engineered-Efficacy-/Energy and Intentionality modulation.md

 The single most important thing for maintaining my energy and intentionality is systematically getting enough sleep.

-See my sleep systems [to be filled in], for more.
+See my [sleep process and policies](https://wild-quit-ebe.notion.site/Sleep-process-and-policies-6f7a204833a34d4b99ad44860258ca7c), for more.

 #### Napping